ls1intum/thesis-template-typst/README.md

 For detailed installation instructions, please refer to the [official installation guide](https://github.com/typst/typst).
 Here, we provide basic steps for installing Typst's CLI:

-- You can get sources and pre-built binaries from our [releases page](https://github.com/typst/typst/releases).
+- You can get sources and pre-built binaries from the [releases page](https://github.com/typst/typst/releases).
 - Use package managers like `brew` or `pacman` to install Typst.
 Be aware that the versions in the package managers might lag behind the latest release.
 - If you have a [Rust](https://rustup.rs/) toolchain installed, you can also install the latest development version.